datamachines/Olympics_Sim/README.md

 Use the plot.py script to generate two plots: a line graph and a density plot.
 The line graph shows the # of times the athlete with the highest average skill level won a medal per iteration of the simulation.
 The density plot shows the densities associated with how often the best athlete wins a medal given each tournament structure.

+All you need is to clone the repo and run "python plot.py" from inside the repo to generate the two plots in /plots.

+Some information on how the simulations are generated:

 Plot.py uses get_plot_data.py to generate the data which references run_sim.py to generate simulated data of the tournament structures.